 Storage of ropes

 Ropes can be safely stored for up to five years, under certain conditions.
 We store them in a clean and dark place at room temperature and humidity.
 We try to protect them particularly well from chemicals which can invisibly reduce their strength to almost nothing!
 Battery acid, diesel, kerosene ... can be complete rope killers.

 Proper storage not only minimizes material degradation and other negative structural changes.
 There are also studies that have shown that good storage results in an improvement in some rope properties.
 Of course, the greatest enemy of the ropes at sea is the sun.
-With some ropes, it is better to accept it, whereas others should always be carefully cleaned.
+With some ropes, it is better to accept it, whereas others should always be carefully cleaned and stowed.